craigh411/JmespathIterator/README.md

 ### Add Items like An Array

-Jmespath implements the `ArrayAccess` interface, so you can add array values just as you usually would:
+`JmespathIterator` implements the `ArrayAccess` interface, so you can add array values just as you usually would:

 ```php
 use Humps\Jmespath\JmespathIterator;